1. Revision history

 this isn’t the innermost enclosing statement.

-This feature is popular, simple to use, and quite useful:
+This feature is popular, simple, and quite useful:

 and